ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Client Responsibilities

-Clients MUST ensure that the key configuration they select for generating encrypted requests is integrity protected and authenticated so that it can be attributed to the oblivious encapsulation resource; see {{key-configuration}}.
+Clients MUST ensure that the key configuration they select for generating Encapsulated Requests is integrity protected and authenticated so that it can be attributed to the Oblivious Gateway Resource; see {{key-configuration}}.

-Since clients connect directly to the proxy instead of the target, application configurations wherein clients make policy decisions about target connections, e.g., to apply certificate pinning, are incompatible with Oblivious HTTP.
+Since clients connect directly to the relay instead of the target, application configurations wherein clients make policy decisions about target connections, e.g., to apply certificate pinning, are incompatible with Oblivious HTTP.
 In such cases, alternative technologies such as HTTP CONNECT ({{Section 9.3.6 of HTTP}}) can be used.
-Applications could implement related policies on key configurations and proxy connections, though these might not provide the same properties as policies enforced directly on target connections.
+Applications could implement related policies on key configurations and relay connections, though these might not provide the same properties as policies enforced directly on target connections.
 When this difference is relevant, applications can instead connect directly to the target at the cost of either privacy or performance.